Assemble. Listen. Learn.

 Check out the Upcoming Events page for the current speaker schedule.

 Assembly Series programs are always free and open to the public, although some events may have limited seating.
-Please check this site for new information or changes in the schedule, and subscribe to receive announcements.
+Please check this site for new information or changes in the schedule.

 You may browse speakers by general topic here or by semester, under Past Speakers.